 You naturally want to decorate the room and get into that whole nesting mode, but looking at a room all prepped and ready to go without a baby in it is a bit disheartening.
 We were literally scared into making our guest room turn nursery when we got an emergency placement call in early August.
 It was only about a week after we turned in our profile when a call from a branch office of our agency called asking if we wanted to be shown in this circumstance.
 We had to say no because the baby had been born the day before and we literally had nothing ready.

 It’s a tough call between planning and over planning.
-Adopting puts us one step back not knowing when baby is arriving, what gender baby might be arriving, or where baby is coming from.
-It’s another guess on how much to get in advance because a baby shower for adoptive children may not be for months after baby is placed in the home.
+Adopting puts us one step back not knowing when the baby is arriving, what gender the baby might be arriving, or where the baby is coming from.
+It’s another guess on how much to get in advance because a baby shower for adoptive children may not be for months after the baby is placed in the home.

 As our waiting game turns into a guessing game of how important is the glider, all we can do is the best we can: stagger bigger purchases and try not to go overboard.
 In the time dreaming about life with baby, I keep my hands and mind busy by knitting gender-neutral things and waiting for our glider and baby to arrive.

 Are you and your partner ready to start the adoption process?
 Visit Adoption.org or call 1-800-ADOPT-98 to begin your adoption journey.
 We have 130+ years of adoption experience and would love to help you.